gmalecha/coq-extensible-records/README.md

 # coq-extensible-records
-Implementation of extensible records in Coq
+Implementation of extensible records in Coq.

+These records have string keys and canonical representations.